Authorization

 Channel

-is a message conduit between things connected to it.
-It serves as a message topic that can be consumed by all of the things connected to it.
+is a message conduit between clients connected to it.
+It serves as a message topic that can be consumed by all of the clients connected to it.

-Things can publish or subscribe to the channel.
+Clients can publish, subscribe or publish and subscribe to the channel.

-Thing and channel can be connected to multiple channels using the following API.
+Multiple clients and channels can be connected using the following API.

 {